 In question of booking Machu Picchu ticket, there is very little you can do to reduce the price but in tours there are some tips to save money that could be useful.

 - Student Discount.
-Yes there is a discount for students when booking Machu Picchu ticket, however you must have a valid credential and sale of tickets with student discount are made only in person while in Cusco, can not be done online.
+Yes there is a discount for students when buy Machu Picchu ticket, however you must have a valid credential and sale of tickets with student discount are made only in person while in Cusco, can not be done online.

 - Negotiate the tours.
 If you want to hire a tour, either for Cusco, Machu Picchu, transportation to Hydroelectric or even do any of the available trekking that are not the Inca Trail, I recommend you wait until you get to Cusco.
 You can walk through the Plaza de Armas and find hundreds of agencies where you can compare prices and negotiate.
 If you are going to do some trekking do not forget to ask exactly what it includes, things like: meals (breakfast, lunch, dinner), transportation, porters, tickets, tips, equipment, etc.

 - Tours at the entrance.
 If you did not previously hire a tour you can get to the entrance to Machu Picchu and get one at a good price.
 At the entrance you will find several official tourist guides that will give you a tour of the citadel, I really recommend it if you want to know a little more about the history.
 The advantage of doing this is that you can join a group or create your own and this will reduce the price of the tour (Approx 10 - 15 USD per person).
 Finally, I remind you that there is a limited number of people who can enter Machu Picchu per day so it is advisable to booking Machu Picchu ticket online, especially in high season.